-The OIG staff consists of four full-time positions, namely, the IG and three other auditors.
-Currently, there are three staff members on board, the IG and two auditors.
-The OIG is actively recruiting to fill an auditor's position.
-There is no investigator or general counsel on the staff.
-To provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
-We also have a Memorandum of Understanding with the National Credit Union Administration's (NCUA) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+The OIG staff currently consists of four full-time positions, namely, the IG and three other auditors.
+There is no investigator or general counsel on staff.
+To provide a reactive investigative capability, we have a Memorandum of Understanding with the General Services Administration's Office of Inspector General (GSA OIG) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
+We have a Memorandum of Understanding with the National Credit Union Administration's Office of Inspector General (NCUA OIG) that details procedures to be used for providing the NEA OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+We also have a Memorandum of Understanding with the International Trade Commission's Office of Inspector General (ITC OIG) to provide technical assistance with our evaluation of NEA's compliance with the Federal Information Security Management Act of 2002.